Prussian Confederation: Establishment

 After about three decades of growing discontent, the burghers, nobility and landowners from the Teutonic state (see Prussian estates) organized themselves to oppose the rule of the order more effectively.
-The decision to establish the organization was made at a convention held in Elbląg on February 21, 1440.
-The convention was attended by representatives of the cities of Chełmno (Culm), Elbląg (Elbing), Toruń (Thorn), Gdańsk (Danzig), Braniewo (Braunsberg), Królewiec (Königsberg), and Knipawa (Kneiphof) as well as nobles from various areas.
-On 14 March 1440, a group of 53 nobles and clergy and 19 cities, under the leadership of the Hanseatic cities of Danzig (Gdańsk), Elbing (Elbląg), Thorn (Toruń) and Königsberg (Królewiec), founded the Prussian Confederation in Marienwerder (Kwidzyn).
+The decision to establish the organization was made at a convention held in Elbing (Elbląg) on February 21, 1440.
+The convention was attended by representatives of the cities of Kulm (Chełmno), Elbing, Thorn (Toruń), Danzig (Gdańsk), Braunsberg (Braniewo), Königsberg (Królewiec), and Kneiphof (Knipawa) as well as nobles from various areas.
+On 14 March 1440, a group of 53 nobles and clergy and 19 cities, under the leadership of the Hanseatic cities of Danzig, Elbing, Thorn and Königsberg, founded the Prussian Confederation in Marienwerder (Kwidzyn).
 More towns joined later on (see Participating towns below).
 In Danzig, the new members signed a document which was kept in the archives of Thorn.
-The official representatives of the Confederation were the city councils of Chełmno and Toruń, and the knights of Chełmno Land.
+The official representatives of the Confederation were the city councils of Kulm (Chełmno) and Thorn (Toruń), and the knights of Chełmno Land.